chengyu2000311/ICS-Search/README.md

 + A search engine from the ground up that is capable of handling tens of thousands of documents or Web pages, under harsh op- erational constriants and having a query response time under 300ms.

-+ Using term-at-a-time during indexing. <strong>Some pages with more than 10000 words are considered as random pages and are ignored.</strong>
++ Using term-at-a=time during indexing. <strong> Some pages with more than 10000 words are considered as random pages and are ignored. </strong>
 + Using conjective processing and multi-threading during searching.